Fast list-decoding of univariate multiplicity and folded Reed-Solomon codes: Fast decoding up to the Johnson radius

 \section{Fast decoding up to the Johnson radius}

 In this section, we discuss the main ideas in the proof of \autoref{thm:intro-main-all-multiplicity}.
-In particular, this yields a nearly linear time implementation of Nielsen's algorithm \cite{Nielsen2001} for list-decoding univariate multiplicity up to the Johnson radius.
+In particular, this yields a nearly-linear-time implementation of Nielsen's algorithm \cite{Nielsen2001} for list decoding univariate multiplicity up to the Johnson radius.
 The outline of the algorithm is again similar to the polynomial method arguments for decoding Reed-Solomon codes due to Sudan \cite{Sudan1997}.
 The main difference between this algorithm and that in the proof of \autoref{thm:intro-main-large-multiplicity} is that we interpolate a bivariate polynomial and not an $(m+2)$-variate polynomial.
-As a consequence, the error tolerance of the algorithm is low, and we can not decode beyond the Johnson radius.
+As a consequence, the error tolerance of the algorithm is low, and we can only decode upto the Johnson radius.
 One advantage though is that this works for all multiplicities and not just large enough multiplicities as in \autoref{thm:intro-main-large-multiplicity}.
 Another technical difference is that we only have to \emph{solve} a bivariate polynomial equation here to recover all the low-degree roots of it.
 In particular, we do not need to work with differential equations.
+While the proof is written for univariate multiplicity codes, we remark at the end of the section how the exact same proof works also for folded-RS codes (in fact, any polynomial ideal code).

 The main steps of the algorithm involve constructing a bivariate polynomial that \emph{explains} the received word, showing that all close enough codewords satisfy a polynomial equation based on the interpolated bivariate polynomial, and solving these equations to obtain a list of all close enough codewords.
-We use an algorithm of Roth \& Ruckenstein \cite{RothR2000} and Alekhnovich \cite{Alekhnovich2005} in a blackbox way to solve the equations that appear in this algorithm and our only novelty is in constructing the interpolating polynomial in near linear time.
-Our proof here is very close to that of Alekhnovich \cite{Alekhnovich2005} for fast decoding of Reed-Solomon codes up to the Johnson radius and the differences are essentially in the precise definition of lattices that we work with, and the changes here are also quite well motivated by the fact that we are working with multiplicity codes, and not Reed-Solomon codes as in \cite{Alekhnovich2005}.
+We use an algorithm of Roth \& Ruckenstein \cite{RothR2000} and Alekhnovich \cite{Alekhnovich2005} in a blackbox way to solve the equations that appear in this algorithm and our novelty is in constructing the interpolating polynomial in nearly-linear time.
+The main differences between our algorithm and that of of Alekhnovich \cite{Alekhnovich2005} are in the precise definition of lattices that we work with, and use of Minkoswki's theorem to demonstrate the existence of a short vector in the lattice.

 Now, we describe the details of the interpolation step.